 Highlights of select recognition, awards, and kudos conferred on members of the Center for Advanced Imaging Innovation and Research.

 Yulin Ge, imaging researcher at NYU Langone, originally trained to be a radiologist.
-But a fascination with MRI has led him to pursue science that illuminates aspects of neurological health, disease, and aging.
+A fascination with MRI has led him to pursue science that illuminates aspects of neurological health, disease, and aging.

 Yiqiu “Artie” Shen, machine learning researcher who develops artificial intelligence systems for medical imaging, talks about AI’s ability to explain itself, guide discovery, and predict cancer risk.